Skrull Kill Krew: Secret Invasion

 After the Skrulls are defeated, Moonstomp, Dice and Catwalk's heads all die, and Riot reverts to human form, dying as well.
-The 3-D Man II and Ryder then leave her behind and set out to find and kill any Skrulls that might still be on Earth.
+3-D Man and Ryder then leave her behind and set out to find and kill any Skrulls that might still be on Earth.

 Ryder is working alone, attacking nightclubs for Skrulls.
 Riot is revealed to have survived and is looking on Match.com for a woman.
-The 3-D Man II is not an active participant.
+3-D Man is not an active participant.
 It was later revealed that Ryder has obtained some means of reviving his former teammates via an unknown liquid.
-The miniseries' second issue ends with Moonstomp's head reanimating as his body begins to grow back and Ryder prepares to inform him that the current President of the United States is an African American.
+The miniseries' second issue ends with Moonstomp's head reanimating as his body regenerates.
 Ryder succeeds in reviving Moonstomp, Dice, and Catwalk.
 The reunited team then faces off against the descendants of the Skrulls that were hypnotized into being cows.
 Following the battle against the Skrulls, Moonstomp leaves the team.

 It is later revealed that, in addition to cows, the Fantastic Four had transformed one of the original Skrull invaders into a duck.
 The duck was eaten by a young Chinese-American girl named Tara Tam, who gained superhuman abilities as a result.
 The members of the Skrull Kill Krew tried to recruit Tara as part of the group, but she turned them down out of fear over how her parents would react.
 Years later, Tara would become the partner of Howard the Duck.